Tanuj1718/javascript-interviews/readme.md

 -> await: This word is used in front of a promise.
 This keyword is only used inside an async function.

 -> fetch(): It returns a response object which is itself a promise.
 So we convert that data into json(data.json())

+-> this keyword: It always has the value of global objects in global space.
+In browsers global object is window.
+2. Inside a function: the value of this keyword depends on strict/ non-strict mode.